 - Regular participation in at least 1 departmental seminar is expected and the student must present at least 2 talks in a department seminar.

-- Students in the PhD in Pure Mathematics program are required to meet the following requirements:
+- In addition to the University-level PhD Qualifying Examination minimum requirements, students in the PhD in Pure Mathematics program are also required to meet the following requirements:

-- Satisfactory performance in 2 written Comprehensive Examinations:
+- Satisfactory performance in 2 written Qualifying Examinations:

 - 1 in algebra